Traveling to Hawaii and Interisland

 - Vaccination Webinars

-The State of Hawaii's online Safe Travels form is mandatory for all travelers.
-This form, which collects the required health and travel information, is critical to protecting the health of residents and visitors alike.
+The State of Hawaii's online Safe Travels program is mandatory for all travelers.
+The form, which collects the required health and travel information, is critical to protecting the health of residents and visitors alike.
 Click here for FAQs and instructions.

 Travelers are encouraged to enter their information, details and COVID-19 test result in advance of their flight.
 Once their health information is entered 24 hours before departure, travelers receive a QR code via email.
 The QR code on their mobile device or printed on paper gets scanned by the airport screener upon arrival.